-A Simple Request Turns Into a Significant Survey

-RECENTLY, A BUSINESS PARTNER CAME TO US WITH A REQUEST:
+A Simple Request Turns Into a Significant Survey RECENTLY, A BUSINESS PARTNER CAME TO US WITH A REQUEST:

-could we create a list of the top marketing planning mistakes, on a single page, with some simple advice on how to avoid them?

-The passion of the resulting internal debate about what should be on the list -- and in what order - gave rise to an idea summarized in the box to the right.

-We sent the original list to our clients with modest expectations for response.
-We asked: "Which mistakes would make your top three?" and "Which marketing planning mistakes would you add to the list?"

-We vastly under-estimated the interest that our clients have for this topic!

 We received an overwhelming number of responses, including feedback from professionals at GE, Medtronic, Zoetis, Johnson & Johnson, Dupont, Synchrony Bank, Netafim, Biotechne and more, as well as from individuals at aerospace and defense firms and medical device startups.
 Many of the responders asked us to publish what we were hearing from others in our network.
 This white paper summarizes the feedback we received.
 "We have worked with some pretty talented and insightful marketers over the years - why don't we ask them what they think?"

-We hope the following information will help you avoid planning mistakes and strategies inspire that lead outrageously-good results in your To help, we've included a markets. one-page summary of the top planning mistakes, in order of their surveynominated importance, that can be easily laminated and become a readyreference biotechne

-As for us, we are getting more focused on helping you solve the top planning mistake as voted by respondents.
+We hope the following information will help you avoid planning mistakes and strategies inspire that lead to outrageously-good results your in To help, we've included a markets. one-page summary of the top planning mistakes, in order of their surveynominated importance, that can be easily laminated and become a readyreference As for us, we are getting more focused on helping you solve the top planning mistake as voted by respondents.
 Please be sure to see the section of this report highlighting our new information-product -- entitled "The Differential IndexTM"-- at the back of this white paper.
 Thanks to all of you who helped turned a modest project into a very robust and interesting conversation that will have a positive impact on many 2017 marketing plans and business results!

-The #1 Top Planning Mistake

-Not Offering Enough Unique Value Compared to Competitors
+The #1 Top Planning Mistake Not Offering Enough Unique Value Compared to Competitors

-NOT OFFERING ENOUGH UNIQUE VALUE COMPARED TO COMPETITORS:
+MISTAKE #1: NOT OFFERING ENOUGH UNIQUE VALUE COMPARED TO COMPETITORS: